 And there is NO smell whatsoever.
 And you know I can smell those toxins a mile away!
 I’ll have a full review on the mattress in once we’ve had a couple months to sleep on it!
 I can tell you it's super comfy and we are BOTH happy right now.
 READ THE FULL MATTRESS REVIEW HERE.

 INTELLIbed was kind enough to offer a bundle to my readers who purchase a mattress!
 I'm not an affiliate with them, so I'm not making money off purchases, but we worked together to offer some of my favorite bedding items they don't even carry!
 Here's what we worked out!

-With every INTELLIbed purchase using the code jannyorganically at checkout, you will receive:
+With every INTELLIbed purchase within the United States, use the code jannyorganically at checkout to receive:

 - 2 Obasan Organic Shredded Pillows, 1 pillow with the purchase of a twin bed ($149-$338 value)

 - 1 Obasan Organic Pure Wool Mattress Protector with straps ($189-$359 value)

 - 1 set of Bamboo Sheets ($149-249 value)

 Depending on the bed size, this is up to a $946 value!
 The bundle items will be coming from Obasan's parent company, Sleeptek, so the tags may say "SleepTek" but are the exact same pillows we use!

 We are also still using and loving: